-DR. ALISON ANKIEWICZ, PT, DPT
+DR. ALISON ANKIEWICZ, PT

-PHYSICAL THERAPIST AND CO-OWNER
+PELVIC PHYSICAL THERAPIST AND CO-FOUNDER

-Alison Ankiewicz, PT, DPT has been working with pelvic health clientele for over 18 years.
+Alison Ankiewicz, PT, DPT has been working with pelvic health clientele for over 20 years.
 Her clinical expertise has been well received and respected by clients, physicians, and healthcare professionals in her local community as well as the tri-state area.

 Alison is an active member of the American Physical Therapy Association and Section of Women’s Health.
 In addition to her membership, she has held the section's NJ State chair and vice chair positions for 8 years.
 Dr. Ankiewicz was an adjunct professor for Columbia University for 10 years.
 She is now a guest lecturer for Rowan University’s Doctor of Physical Therapy Programs.
 Due to her love of pelvic health, she has attended several educational courses in this specific realm of physical therapy.
 She continues to share her knowledge and clinical expertise in order to assist others by instructing national courses on the East Coast.
 Locally, Dr. Ankiewicz has offered and continues to offer workshops for the community and neighboring hospitals, as well as hosting doctor of physical therapy student affiliations with a focus on pelvic health in the office.

-DR. TAMRA WROBLESKY, PT, DPT
+DR. TAMRA WROBLESKY, PT

-PHYSICAL THERAPIST AND CO-OWNER
+PELVIC PHYSICAL THERAPIST AND CO-FOUNDER

 Tamra Wroblesky, PT, DPT is a graduate of Thomas Jefferson University in Philadelphia, PA.
-As a Monmouth county native, Tamra first played high school tennis at Freehold Borough, and then became captain of The College of New Jersey's female tennis team, playing both singles and doubles.
+As a Monmouth county native, Tamra first played high school tennis at Freehold Borough and then became captain of The College of New Jersey's female tennis team, playing both singles and doubles.

 Dr. Wroblesky became interested in pelvic health physical therapy after her own medical obstacles dealing with severe pelvic and hip pain over six years.
 She has had several surgeries, including two hip labral tear repairs, allowing her to be mindful of the patient experience.
-Tamra is able to offer compassion and and a unique perspective to her patients.
-Prior to moving her pelvic health advocacy to the treatment room, she shared her experiences recovering from pelvic pain on her award-winning health blog “Sky-Circles.”
-She is a contributor to Pelvic Pain Explained, available for purchase on Amazon.
+Tamra is able to offer compassion and a unique perspective to her patients.
+Prior to moving her pelvic health advocacy to the treatment room, she shared her experiences recovering from pelvic pain on her award-winning health blog, “Sky-Circles.”
+She is also a contributor to the bestseller, “Pelvic Pain Explained”, available for purchase on Amazon.